Asian stocks slip as Delta spread spooks investors - Up News Info

 Article content

-Australia’s benchmark index, the S&P/ASX200 is off 0.25%, having reached a record on Monday after Square Inc announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd.
+“Equities are slightly expensive and markets are looking for the next positive catalyst.
+Growth has reached a peak and the macro momentum is moderating.
+I wouldn’t be surprised to see more of a pullback in equities if that weakness continues.”

-The Reserve Bank of Australia is expected to leave rates unchanged at 0.10% when it meets later in the day, but reverse the July bond tapering decision due to the lock downs in Sydney and Brisbane caused by the expanding Delta variant.
+Chinese tech giant Tencent Holdings Ltd was on track to fall by the most in a decade, while rival Netease Inc shed nearly 16% after Chinese state media called for curbs on the online gaming sector.

-In China, the spread of the Delta variant from the mainland’s coast to its inland cities prompting authorities to implement strict counter epidemic measures to bring the outbreak under control
+Australia’s benchmark S&P/ASX200 index was off 0.38%, having reached a record high on Monday after Square Inc announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd.

 Advertisement